 Fritos Scoops are both functional and delicious.

 Which fruit will simply never run away and get married?
 Cantaloupe.

 Bakersfield was invented to offset Laguna.
 (No offense, Bakersfield.)

 What do you get when you’re allergic to grapes?
 Grapes of rash.

 I wish I had more feet for John to rub.
-Sometimes I can sneak the first foot back in, hoping he’d forgotten he’d already rubbed that one–you know, stealthily cycle it through again.
+Sometimes I can sneak the first foot back in, hoping he’s forgotten he’d already rubbed that one—you know, stealthily cycle it through again.
 Sometimes if he’s distracted watching a movie, it’ll work.
-An awesome victory is when–without missing a feet– both feet are cycled through.
+An awesome victory is when—without missing a feet—both feet are cycled through.
 That, my friends, is talent.

 A mad scientist and a fabulous, creative cook are one and the same.

-What’s it called when a woman recalls that—as a lactating mother—her milk was unpalatable for the baby?
+What’s it called when a woman recalls that, as a lactating mother, her milk was unpalatable to her baby?
 Bittersweet mammaries.

-The aroma of hot dogs at a ball game, okay.
-The aroma of hot dogs in a movie theatre, not okay.
+The aroma of hot dogs at a ball game?
+Okay.
+The aroma of hot dogs in a movie theater?
+Not okay.

 Pigs are flying, hell’s frozen over and my dad’s on Facebook.